lvella/solmap/README.md

 placement is not exactly the theoretical value expected for your latitude (it should be either 0° or 180°, depending whether the place is in the southern or northern hemisphere), but there is a small error of less than a tenth of a degree.
-This is due the time discretization error, because a day is not necessarily started with sun's altitude at zero, but at anywhere from zero to 5 minutes from that point.
+This seems to be due the time discretization error, because a day is not necessarily started with sun's altitude at zero, but at anywhere from zero to 5 minutes from that point.

 ## Dependencies